onqtam/headjack/docs/why/SYSTEM.md

 > "WAR is a racket.
 It always has been.
 It is possibly the oldest, easily the most profitable, surely the most vicious.
 It is the only one international in scope.
 It is the only one in which the profits are reckoned in dollars and the losses in lives." - [Smedley D. Butler](https://www.goodreads.com/quotes/816646-war-is-a-racket-it-always-has-been-it-is)

 > "It's not radical Islam that worries the US - it's independence." - [Noam Chomsky](https://www.goodreads.com/quotes/343018-it-s-not-radical-islam-that-worries-the-us----it-s)

+> "An organism at war with itself is doomed." - [Carl Sagan](https://www.goodreads.com/quotes/83663-an-organism-at-war-with-itself-is-doomed)

 > "Some of us, perhaps all of us, believe that it is legitimate to kill enemy soldiers in a war, as if war were a special circumstance that shrinks the sizes of enemy souls." - [Douglas Hofstadter](https://www.goodreads.com/quotes/830578-some-of-us-perhaps-all-of-us-believe-that-it)